briefing-101-blue-blockOverview

 Hopefully, there should be a clear target audience in the marketing brief you have received - if not, press your client for one.
 Or if you're a marketer writing the creative brief, spend some time thinking about who you want to target with this campaign - and read our guide on finding your target audience to help get you moving.

 In a creative brief, you need to go a step further than just finding the right audience.
 You need to craft an insight for this audience - a key fact, piece of information, or description of them that not only makes it clear who this campaign is aimed at, but unlocks a way of talking to them.
+If you need help with this, check out our guide to finding marketing insights.

 There are lots of ways to find an audience insight, but often the most interesting and most useful in a creative brief focus on an emotional truth for their target audience: